Discovering Julius Baer through the eyes of a theoretical physicist

 About the Julius Baer Graduate Programme

 After a rigorous selection process, the successful applicants start the Julius Baer Graduate Programme in Private Banking, Advisory Solutions and Investment Management, Business Management or Information Technology.
-The programme lasts two years and comprises one six-month and two nine-month assignments.
+The programme lasts eighteen months and comprises three six-month assignments.
 In addition to practical work, it includes focused training sessions on technical and social competencies.
 Regular gatherings with the other participants as well as with key people of the Bank are also part of the programme.
 The aim is to offer the graduates broad insights into the banking business, make them understand the dynamics of the financial industry in general and our firm in particular and thus best prepare them for a possible future career at Julius Baer.

 Are you interested in learning more about the Julius Baer Graduate Programme?
 Our dedicated Graduate Programme Manager would be delighted to provide you with additional information.